 Herbs and spices

 Dill, oregano, mint, thyme, sage, parsley, basil … You can add to each meal if you lack calcium, especially since these herbs are rich in antioxidant vitamins.
+Calcium for Lactose Intolerant

 A great way to solidify bones finally is the sport with bodybuilding in particular!
 By strengthening the muscle, you strengthen the tendon that ends it, and therefore the bone in which it fits.
-So, instead of overloading your body with calcium, consider practicing physical activity.
+So, instead of overloading your body with calcium, consider practising physical activity.